 Download & Other Tools

 - Definition: The median is the value at which half of the annual family incomes are higher and half of the incomes are lower.
-These figures have been adjusted for inflation, to enable comparison over time.
+These estimates have been adjusted for inflation, to enable comparisons over time.

-- Footnote: Incomes for 2007-2011 were adjusted for inflation based on CPI-U-RS (all item) adjustment factors.
-Data are displayed for geographies with at least 65,000 people based on 2012 population estimates.
+- Footnote: Data presented for families with children are for “own children” (i.e., children under 18 years old who are sons or daughters by birth, marriage (a stepchild), or adoption).
+Incomes for 2007-2013 were adjusted for inflation based on CPI-U-RS (all item) adjustment factors.
+Data are displayed for geographies with at least 65,000 people based on 2014 population estimates.
 These estimates are based on a survey of the population and are subject to both sampling and nonsampling error.
+LNE (Low Number Event) refers to estimates that have been suppressed because the margin of error was greater than 15 percentage points.
 N/A means that data are not available.
 Some regions are Census Designated Places (CDPs), such as East Los Angeles; CDPs are communities within the unincorporated part of a county.